 4. Potential Therapy for AIDS or Cancer-Related Cachexia

 Cachexia refers to the excessive muscle loss that occurs with cancer.
-A preliminary study on Ostarine (SARMs) has shown that it may be useful in managing cancer-related muscle loss (cachexia) and causes minimal side effects.
+A preliminary study on Ostarine (SARMs) has shown that it may help manage cancer-related muscle loss (cachexia) and cause minimal side effects.
 The researchers recommended further studies.

 Researchers are exploring the use of SARMs in other areas, such as the treatment of breast cancer and prostate cancer.
 The potential of SARMs is immense and very exciting.
 More clinical trials must be completed to validate these findings on breast cancer.